Protocol and Practice of Persons Appearing in the Court of Judge Michael Valenzuela

 The Court will set a Resolution Management Conference (RMC) in all cases, including after unsuccessful Early Resolution Conferences (ERC).

-RMC, Pre-Hearing, and Pre-Trial Statements: RMC statements and pre-trial/pre-hearing statements are required, because they are important to the Court.
-The only pleadings the Court usually has are the Petitions and Responses, which may not contain the current status of the case.
-Your statements need to inform the Court of any settlements, and provide the current positions being taken by the parties.
+RMC, Pre-Hearing, and Pre-Trial Statements: RMC and Pre-Trial/Pre-Hearing Statements are required, because they are important to the Court.
+Your statements need to inform the Court of any prior settlements, the issues still in dispute, and the current positions being taken by the parties.

-Know the Applicable Factors for your Case: The Court must consider statutory factors to support its findings on many areas.
-It is vitally important, especially for unrepresented litigants, to read these statutes, so that they will know what they should present during a trial.
+Know the Applicable Factors for your Case: The Court must consider statutory factors to support its findings.
+It is vitally important, especially for unrepresented litigants, to read the statutes, so that they will know what they should present during a trial.
 These statutes list the factors for the Court to consider in determining decision-making and parenting time (A.R.S.
 Sec.
 25-403); spousal maintenance (A.R.S.
 Sec.
 25-319); child support (A.R.S.
 Sec.
 25-320); temporary orders (A.R.S.
 Sec.
-25-404 & Rule 47, (Arizona Rules of Family Law Procedure - "ARFLP"; and ARFLP Rule 91 (modification or enforcement of a judgment).
+25-404 & ARFLP Rule 47, (Arizona Rules of Family Law Procedure); and ARFLP Rule 91 (modification or enforcement of a judgment).

-Hybrid Hearings: The Court has the capability of conducting a "hybrid" hearing, such that some participants can be in the courtroom, and others can be participating remotely.
+Hybrid Hearings: The Court has the capability of conducting a "hybrid" hearing, such that some participants can in the courtroom be, and others can be participating virtually.
 The parties will need to comply with Rule 8(c) and (d) to effectuate such a request.
-Upon approval by the Court, the party or parties shall coordinate with the Court's staff to ensure that the parties know how to use the electronic equipment for a hybrid hearing.

 Settlement: The Court expects the parties to have attempted settlement prior to trial.

-Mandatory Mediation: In all cases involving legal decision-making or parenting time, in which at least one side has an attorney; and in all post-decree petitions involving legal decision-making or parenting time in which both parties are unrepresented, the Court will not schedule a trial or final evidentiary hearing until the parties have participated in some form of mediation, pursuant to Rule 91(d), A.R.F.L.P.
-If at least one party is represented in a pre-decree petition, be advised that ADR will not schedule mediation until all discovery is complete.
+Mandatory Mediation: In all cases involving legal decision-making or parenting time, in which at least one side has an attorney; and in all post-decree petitions involving legal decision-making or parenting time in which both parties are unrepresented, the Court will not schedule a Trial or Evidentiary Hearing until the parties have participated in some form of mediation, pursuant to Rule 91(d), ARFLP.
+If at least one party is represented in a pre-decree petition, be advised that ADR will not schedule a settlement conference until all discovery is complete.

 In a pre-decree petition, if both parties are unrepresented, they will participate in an Early Resolution Conference (ERC), which satisfies the mediation requirement.

-If you settle your case, please notify the Court immediately and send the JA an email with your stipulated notice of settlement, so the Court can vacate any upcoming hearings.
+If you settle your case, please notify the Court immediately and send Court Staff an email with your stipulated notice of settlement, so the Court can vacate any upcoming hearings.

-Trial Time: Typically, when scheduling a trial, the Court will defer to the parties concerning the amount of courtroom-time the parties require to adequately present their respective cases for trial.
+Trial Time: Typically, when scheduling a Trial, the Court will defer to the parties concerning the amount of courtroom-time the parties require to adequately present their respective cases.
 The Court still reserves its discretion to set the amount of trial time.
 Generally, each side will be allotted half of the time to present their case.
-This allocated time will be reduced by ten minutes for the Court to rule.
-For three-hour periods or more, the allotted time will be reduced by a ten-minute break per three-hour period.
-The Court will not deduct time for its ruling, if it believes that it will take the matter under advisement.

-The Court will then expect the parties to complete the trial within the time allotted.
+The Court expects the parties to complete the trial within the time allotted.
 Generally, the Court will deny a request for additional trial time on the day of trial unless the parties have acted in good faith, made appropriate use of the time allotted, and still require additional time to fairly present evidence to the Court.
-If additional time is granted, the trial may likely be continued to a later date, thus delaying the decision.
+If additional time is granted, the trial may likely be continued to a later date.

 Trial Practice and Protocol